SinghA01-ml/adaptive-hydrostability/README.md

 1. First, train the model with the included examples (10 initial training points) using `hydro_train.py`.

 2. Then, run the plotting script to visualize the training data classifications and bifurcation boundary:
-- python plot_bifurcation_boundary.py --probsetup 1
+- python plot_bifurcation_boundary.py --probsetup x --adaptive_step y
+where:
+x ∈ {1, 2, 3} selects the problem:
+- 1 : Problem 1
-- python plot_bifurcation_boundary.py --probsetup 2
+- 2 : Problem 2
-- python plot_bifurcation_boundary.py --probsetup 3
+- 3 : Problem 3

+y ∈ {1, 2} controls the number of steps:
+- --adaptive_step 1 : Initial step only
+- --adaptive_step 2 : First adaptive step only

 NOTE: This step is only for validation purposes.
 These pictures are not added in the manuscript.